-- Posting teachers' personal information, such as their personal email address, personal phone number, or address. - Sharing a fellow student's phone number without their knowledge and consent in order to harass, threaten, deceive, intimidate, offend, embarrass, annoy, or otherwise negatively impact any individual.

-• Manipulating or editing a teacher or student's image, photo, or likeness in an inappropriate manner.
+• Posting teachers' personal information, such as their personal email addresses, personal phone numbers, or addresses.

+- Sharing a fellow student's phone number without their knowledge and consent to harass, threaten, deceive, intimidate, offend, embarrass, annoy, or otherwise negatively impact any individual. - Manipulating or editing a teacher or student's photo in an inappropriate manner.

-"Friending" or "Following" current students by teachers is forbidden on a teacher's personal social media site.
+"Friending" or "Following" of current students by teachers is forbidden on a teacher's personal social media site.
 Teachers should also not 'friend' former students unless and until such student has attained the age of majority.
 Personal and professional posts must use appropriately respectful speech and refrain from harassing, defamatory, abusive, discriminatory, threatening, or other inappropriate communications.

-Teachers are encouraged to have professional social media accounts separate from any personal accounts.
+Teachers are encouraged to have professional social media accounts, separate from any personal account.
 Parents are encouraged to follow those for announcements and resources.
 Teachers are to inform local administrators as to any class utilizing social media, which should be for educational purposes only.
-In order to ensure the privacy and security of all students, teachers should refrain from posting on social media any audio, photo, or video recording that captures a student's face or voice without prior parental authorization.
+In order to ensure the privacy and security of all students, teachers should refrain from posting on social media any audio, photo or video recording that captures a student's face or voice without prior parental authorization.

 Permission must be obtained in advance from school administration for recording on school grounds, outside of the school day and/or school-sponsored events with the intent to post on personal social media accounts or non-sanctioned school accounts.

-Social media postings from school-sanctioned accounts should refer to students by using their first name and last initial.
-Schools should avoid linking posts to students' personal accounts.
+Social media postings from school-sanctioned accounts should refer to students by their first name and last initial.
+Schools should NOT link or tag posts to students' personal accounts.

 School-sponsored organizations must obtain permission from the school administration to create any social media accounts related to the organization.
-Such accounts should be created with a school-issued account.
+Such accounts should be created with a school-issued email account.
 Accounts should be maintained and controlled by a minimum of two school-appointed adult moderators.

-In regards to student-athletes and coaches:
+In regards to student athletes and coaches:

-- No coach, teacher, or administrator is permitted to have access to or control of a student's personal social media account. - Students should never include their email or their cellphone number in their social media bios. - Coaches should never tag a student's account when posting social media messages.
-Coaches may want to post specific highlights, game/season achievements, or accolades on either the coach's professional page or on a school's social media page.
-Students should be mentioned by name only. - Per the PIAA bylaws, students, teachers, and coaches shall not use social media to criticize contest officials or to promote rumors of questionable practices by opponents.
+- No coach, teacher, or administrator is permitted to have access to or control of a student's personal social media account. - Students should never include their email or cellphone number in their social media bios. - A student's personal social media account should not be tagged or linked to when posting social media messages. - Coaches may want to post specific highlights, game/season achievements, or accolades on either the coach's professional page or a school's social media page.
+Students should be mentioned by first name only. - Per the PIAA bylaws, students, teachers, and coaches shall not use social media to criticize contest officials or to promote rumors of questionable practices by opponents.
 Failure to follow this policy may result in disciplinary action.

-Esports & Gaming Clubs
+Esports/Gaming Clubs

-Esports, or "electronic sports," refers to the world of organized, competitive video gaming.
-Unlike traditional sports, esports are virtual events.
+Esports or "electronic sports" refers to the world of organized, competitive video gaming.
+Unlike traditional sports, esports are virtual events that can be held both in-person and remotely.
 Though relatively young compared to other popular sports, the esports industry may be a viable career option for avid gamers and is gaining participation at the collegiate level as schools seek to recruit student-athletes and join new competitions.
 Many colleges offer scholarships specifically for students interested in playing esports at the collegiate level.